Learnability of a hybrid quantum-classical neural network for graph-structured quantum data: Related works

-When considering graph-structured classical data, we should learn how to design suitable encoding rules to transform graph-structured classical data into quantum states in order to be processed by QNNs with less information loss.
+In the case of graph-structured classical data, it is essential to develop suitable encoding strategies that map the data into quantum states, enabling QNNs to process it with minimal information loss.
 In 2019, a quantum walk neural network was proposed, which learns coin operators determining the quantum random walks \cite{dernbach2019quantum}.
 In 2021, the authors in \cite{chen2021hybrid} presented a hybrid quantum-classical graph convolutional neural network to learn high energy physics data, deepening the research of high-energy physics.
 Hu \emph{et al.} chose the Givens rotations and corresponding quantum implementation to encode graph information \cite{hu2022design}.
 And based on variational quantum circuits, they designed an efficient quantum graph convolutional neural network to conduct semi-supervised learning on graph-structured classical data.
 In 2023, Andrea Skolik \emph{et al.} made use of an equivariant quantum circuit for learning tasks on weighted graphs, emphasizing the important role of symmetry-preserving ansatzes in QML \cite{skolik2023equivariant}.
 Recently, a quantum graph neural network has been proposed to predict the properties of chemistry and physics for materials \cite{ryu2023quantum}.

-When it comes to graph-structured quantum data, as far as we know, there are fewer articles about this kind of data.
-In 2023, Beer \emph{et al.} described the definition of graph-structured quantum data formally, and showed how to use a pure quantum neural network to learn graph-structured quantum data \cite{beer2023quantum}.
-But they only tested the learning ability of QNNs with shallow layers, such as two or three layers.
+When it comes to graph-structured quantum data, in 2023, Beer \emph{et al.} described the definition of graph-structured quantum data formally, and showed how to use a pure quantum neural network to learn graph-structured quantum data \cite{beer2023quantum}.
+But they only tested the learning ability of QNNs with two or three layers.
 As we know, deeper QNNs could perform better than the shallower ones.
-On the other hand, in order to avoid the degradation problems in deep QNNs, the residual approach should be considered.
-So combining all of the above considerations, we decide to use Res-HQCNN proposed by us in 2021 \cite{liang2021hybrid} to learn graph-structured quantum data, especially in deep architecture.
+Moreover, in order to avoid the degradation problems in deep QNNs, the residual approach should be considered.
+So combining all of the above considerations, we decide to use Res-HQCNN proposed by us in Ref.\cite{liang2021hybrid} to learn graph-structured quantum data, especially in deep architecture.